Skip to Content

 • It cuts 2x faster than the Cricut Maker

-Its base price is $399, $50 more expensive than the Maker.
-So if you want access to all of the quick swap tools, the knife blade, and you want to extra perks of longer, faster cuts on Smart Materials, the Cricut Maker 3 may be for you!
+Its base price is $429.
+So if you want access to all of the quick swap tools, the knife blade, and you want to extra perks of longer, faster cuts on Smart Materials, the Cricut Maker 3 may be a good choice!

 Cricut smart materials

-The last of the five machines I’m profiling is the newest of the bunch: the tiny but mighty Cricut Joy!
+The next machine is the tiny but mighty Cricut Joy!
 This is such a cool little machine that really packs a lot of features into something that can be neatly stored in a drawer—a huge plus for those of us without a dedicated craft room!

 This would make an amazing holiday gift for someone who wants to get their feet wet with Cricut.
 As a bonus, it’s the machine with the lowest price-point while still packing a bunch of different capabilities and features.